 The CARES Act was signed into law on March 27, 2020, to address the impact of COVID-19.
 As part of the CARES Act, the U.S. Department of Health and Human Services ("HHS") Provider Relief Fund distributed funds to health care providers to help cover costs and other financial impacts related to COVID-19.
-During the year ended September 30, 2020, the District and NBMS received \$10,359,313 through the Provider Relief Fund.
+Through the date of this report the District and NBMS received approximately \$11,444,000 through the Provider Relief Fund.
 The funds received were initially recorded as unearned grant proceeds in the statement of net position.
-Based on current HHS guidance, recipients may use Provider Relief Funds for health care related expenses attributable to COVID-19 that another source has not reimbursed and is not obligated to reimburse, and then for lost revenues related to health care services measured through December 31, 2020, and then, if necessary, through June 30, 2021.
-Based on measurements of eligible uses of Provider Relief Funds, the District recognized \$8,400,000 as grant revenues in the statement of revenues, expenses and changes in net position for the year ended September 30, 2021.
+Based on current HHS guidance, recipients may use Provider Relief Funds for health care related expenses attributable to COVID-19 that another source has not reimbursed and is not obligated to reimburse, and then for lost revenues related to health care services.
+Based on measurements of eligible uses of Provider Relief Funds, the District recognized approximately \$1,085,000 as grant revenues in the statement of revenues, expenses and changes in net position for the year ended September 30, 2022.
 The Provider Relief Funds received are subject to audit and recoupment.
-However, based on the estimated financial impact of COVID-19 through September 30, 2021, management does not believe such amounts, if any, would be material.
+However, based on the estimated financial impact of COVID-19 through September 30, 2022, management does not believe such amounts, if any, would be material.

-The District was also a sub-recipient of funds of approximately \$4,528,000 from other HHS COVID-19 support initiatives being administered by the Florida Hospital Association, Inc and the Brevard County Board of Commissioners.
-The District recognized approximately \$4,093,000 as a component of grant revenues in the statement of revenues, expenses and changes in net position for the year ended September 30, 2021 and approximately \$435,000, is recorded as deferred revenue in the statement of net position as of September 30, 2021.
+During 2022, the District was also a recipient of funds of approximately \$1,780,000 from other HHS COVID-19 support initiatives being administered by the Florida Hospital Association, Inc and the Brevard County Board of Commissioners.
+The District recognized approximately \$2,215,000 as a component of grant revenues in the statement of revenues, expenses and changes in net position for the year ended September 30, 2022.

 In response to COVID-19, CMS expanded its Accelerated and Advance Payment Program to a broader group of Medicare providers.
 During the year ended September 30, 2020, the District and NBMS received \$15,699,461 of Medicare advance payments through the Medicare Accelerated and Advance Payment Program.
 These advances are interest free, so long as the repayment terms are met.
 Repayment of these funds begins 365 days after the date the advanced payments were received.
 After the 365-day period, CMS will begin withholding 25% of payments due for current services billed to repay the advance payments for 11-months.
-At the end of the 11-month period, CMS will begin withholding 50% of payments due for current services billed to repay the advance payments to fully repay any advance funds received, or the outstanding balance will begin to accrue interest at a rate of 4%.
-Accelerated payments from CMS as advances from the Medicare program of \$12,128,514 are included in deferred revenue in the statement of net position.
+At the end of the 11-month period, CMS will begin withholding 50% of payments due for current services billed to repay the advance payments for six-months.
+Approximately \$1,976,000 is recorded as advance from Medicare program in the statement of net position as of September 30, 2022.
+The District and NBMS have fully repaid all advance funds received as of November, 2022.